marbot-io/terraform-aws-marbot-monitoring-ec2-instance/README.md

 # EC2 instance monitoring

-Adds alarms to monitor a particular EC2 instance's CPU, network, and EBS, and forwards them to Slack managed by [marbot](https://marbot.io/).
+Adds alarms to monitor a particular EC2 instance's CPU, network, and EBS, and forwards them to Slack or Microsoft Teams managed by [marbot](https://marbot.io/).

 ## Usage